-INDIANAPOLIS -New Secretary of State B. Evan Bayn selected the dean of the University of Notre Dame law school Tuesday to direct recounts of the 3rd District congressional election and three legislative races.
+INDIANAPOLIS -New Secretary of State B. Evan and report back to the com-Bayn selected the dean of the University of Notre Dame law school Tuesday to direct recounts of the 3rd District congressional election and three legislative

 The State Recount Commission ratified Bayh's choice of David Link, who volunteered to work free of charge as Bayh's special counsel and director for the recount panel.